radical-cybertools/radical.pilot/docs/source/user_guide/01_unit_details.rst

             % (unit.uid, unit.state[:4],
                 unit.exit_code, unit.stdout.strip()[:35]))

-.. note::  The reporting of standard output in this manner is a convenience
+.. note:: Reporting standard output in this way is a convenience method that
-    method, and cannot replace proper output file staging: the resulting string will be shortened on very long outputs (longer than 1kB by default), and it may contain information from RP which are not strictly part of the application stdout messages.
-The proper staging of output file will be discussed in a :ref:`later <chapter_user_guide_06>` example.
+          cannot replace proper staging of output files.
+The string returned by `unit.stdout.strip()[:35]` will be shortened on very long outputs (longer than 1kB by default) and it may contain information from RP which is not part of the standard output of the application.
+The proper staging of output files will be discussed in a :ref:`later
+          <chapter_user_guide_06>` example.